cristian-encalada/Portfolio_Cristian_Encalada/README.md

 ## Notes

-- This project was based on Bedimcode's repositories. <br>
+- This project was inspired on Bedimcode's work<br>
     - Bedimcode's Github: https://github.com/bedimcode

 - To create the particles in the background you can review Vincent Garreau's repository:<br>